Australia–New Zealand relations: Refugee resettlement

 In February 2013, the New Zealand Prime Minister John Key and Australian Prime Minister Julia Gillard signed an agreement for New Zealand to accept several asylum seekers who had travelled to Australia by sea.
-As part of the agreement, 150 refugees would be resettled in New Zealand a year, commencing 2014.
+As part of the agreement, 150 refugees would be resettled in New Zealand each year, commencing in 2014.
 These asylum seekers would come from Australia as well as the offshore processing centres in Papua New Guinea and Nauru.

-In early November 2017, the Australian Prime Minister Malcolm Turnbull turned down an offer by his New Zealand counterpart Jacinda Ardern to resettle 150 asylum seekers from Nauru and Manus Island in New Zealand on the grounds that Australia was pursuing a refugee resettlement deal with the United States.
+In early November 2017, the Australian Prime Minister Malcolm Turnbull turned down an offer by his New Zealand counterpart Jacinda Ardern to resettle 150 asylum seekers from Nauru and Manus Island in New Zealand because Australia was pursuing a refugee resettlement deal with the United States.
 Australian Immigration Minister Peter Dutton also claimed that the New Zealand offer would encourage more people smugglers to travel from New Zealand to Australia.
 This offer coincided with Australian efforts to close down the Manus Regional Processing Centre.
 Dutton also warned that the proposed New Zealand offer could damage bilateral relations between the two countries.

 On 24 March 2022, the New Zealand and Australian Governments reached an agreement to accept New Zealand's earlier 2013 offer to take in asylum seekers housed at the Nauru Regional Processing Centre or residing temporarily in Australia for "processing."
 Refugees being resettled in New Zealand will have to go through the United Nations High Commissioner for Refugees (UNHCR) process and meet the criteria for NZ's refugee quota requirements.
-As part of the deal, 450 refugees would be resettled in New Zealand over a three year period.
+As part of the deal, 450 refugees would be resettled in New Zealand over three years.
 Subsequent Australian governments had declined to accept New Zealand's offer due to concerns that it would encourage more asylum seekers to travel by boat to Australia and that former asylum seekers could gain New Zealand citizenship and migrate to Australia.